So you’re thinking about why you should learn French?

 - and the way of thinking of the people who speak that language

-In fact, there's probably no better way of understanding a people than learning the language they speak.
+In fact, there's probably no better way of understanding people than learning the language they speak.

-Learning French will allow you to see the world from the perspective of the French-speaking peoples.
+If you’re wondering if French is a useful language to learn, think about how it will allow you to see the world from the perspective of the French-speaking peoples.
 And through the lens of the French-language media.
 For most people, this is a very enlightening experience.

 6. A Way To Enrich Your Travel Experiences In France

-Of course, perhaps the most obvious reason we learn a foreign language is to communicate with native speakers when we travel there.
+Why is French important?
+Perhaps the most obvious reason to learn French (or any foreign language) is to communicate with native speakers when we travel there.

 France is the world’s most visited country, attracting over 80 million tourists every year.
 In the main tourist areas, many people can communicate in English.
 But once you start to explore parts of the country that are less used to seeing foreigners English levels drop off.